Monitoring platform for keeping systems up and running at all times.

 In 2021 it’s common practice for businesses to use a pay-as-you-go/use pricing model.
 It’s no different with Amazon.
 It’s also the primary reason why this article is such an important read for all those looking to reduce their AWS Lambda costs.

-In this article, we will go over six actionable strategies to optimize the cost relating to our AWS Lambda usage.
+In this article, we will go over some actionable strategies to optimize the cost relating to our AWS Lambda usage.

 One of the main reasons for choosing to move into the cloud is the ability to reduce costs.
 It’s essential to optimize how much you spend, so you only pay for what you need and only when you need it.
 Optimizing costs will help your organization get the most out of your investment, helping meet demand and capacity while using the most economically useful options that AWS has to offer.